status-im/nimbus-eth2/docs/the_nimbus_book/src/run-a-validator.md

 ## Overview

-To start validating, you need to do these three steps, which will be explained in more detail below:
+To start validating, you need to do these three steps, explained in more detail below:

 1. [Make a deposit](./run-a-validator.md#1-make-a-deposit-for-your-validator) for your validator.
 2. [Import your validator keys](./run-a-validator.md#2-import-your-validator-keys) into Nimbus.